 No more leggy yellow looking plants when this seed starting method is used correctly.

-First off, we want to start out with good quality seeds to insure germination and continued growth throughout the plants life.
+First off, we will start out with good quality seeds to insure germination and continued growth throughout the plants life.

 Don’t use cheap seeds because you may wind up with amazing looking plants that produce very little yield.